astrotuna201/MLIRSwift/README.md

 ## Usage

-The best reference for how to use this package will always be the tests ([Module Tests](Tests/DialectTests/Module%20Tests.swift) is probably the most interesting), and I recommend consulting them for more details.
+The best reference for how to use this package is currently the tests ([Module Tests](Tests/DialectTests/Module%20Tests.swift) is probably the most interesting).

 ## MLIR